turingschool/front-end-curriculum/projects/module-3/showcase.md

 <section class="answer">
 ### Professionalism
 You will not receive a score for professionalism, but you should be meeting these expectations:

-💫ON TRACK💫 can look like:
+On track can look like:
 * Project is deployed
 * README concisely communicates the developer's individual and joint learning goals, the evolution of the project, and developer reflections while using good formatting to enhance readability
 * README links to all user GitHub profiles and any applicable repos & deployed sites